Timing

 May and June are ideal seeding months, but road construction projects are rarely ready for seeding at this time.
 The following seeding calendar provides suggestions for protecting slopes and improving seeding success throughout the year.

-January to mid-March
+January to Mid-March

 Winter months occasionally present windows of opportunity for frost seeding, a practice that originated as a way of incorporating seed into the soil when a native grass drill was not available.
 Seed is spread over bare soil made friable (loose or porous) by a cycle of freezing and thawing.
 Results can be good, but opportunities can be brief.